DtorrX/effective-bassoon/README.md

 # Source

 The code scrapes data from the NSD, the National Settlement Depository (NSD).
 The NSD is responsible for assigning ISINs issued within Russia.
 It is also [sanctioned by the European Union](https://ec.europa.eu/info/sites/default/files/business_economy_euro/banking_and_finance/documents/faqs-sanctions-russia-central-securities-depositories_en.pdf)

+# What was found?

+The type of data uncovered from the NSD was rich in data.
+For instance, the first record, related to